pradeepkumargit/angular8-chrome-extension/README.md

 Run `ng build` to build the project and make sure manifest.json is indeed present in dist directory.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## How to use
 Time to load it to Chrome and watch it working:
 1. Open Chrome
 2. Open the Extension Management page by navigating to chrome://extensions.
 3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
 4. Click the Load unpacked button and select the extension directory (dist/angular-chrome-extension).

 ## Running unit tests